Market (economics): Mechanisms

-There exists a popular thought, especially among economists, that free markets would have a structure of a perfect competition.
-The logic behind this thought is that market failure is thought to be caused by other exogenic systems, and after removing those exogenic systems ("freeing" the markets) the free markets could run without market failures.
 For a market to be competitive, there must be more than a single buyer or seller.
 It has been suggested that two people may trade, but it takes at least three persons to have a market so that there is competition in at least one of its two sides.
 However, competitive markets—as understood in formal economic theory—rely on much larger numbers of both buyers and sellers.
 A market with a single seller and multiple buyers is a monopoly.
 A market with a single buyer and multiple sellers is a monopsony.
 These are "the polar opposites of perfect competition".

 As an argument against such logic, there is a second view that suggests that the source of market failures is inside the market system itself, therefore the removal of other interfering systems would not result in markets with a structure of perfect competition.
 As an analogy, such an argument may suggest that capitalists do not want to enhance the structure of markets, just like a coach of a football team would influence the referees or would break the rules if he could while he is pursuing his target of winning the game.
 Thus, according to this view, capitalists are not enhancing the balance of their team versus the team of consumer-workers, so the market system needs a "referee" from outside that balances the game.
 In this second framework, the role of a "referee" of the market system is usually to be given to a democratic government.